Statistics of the COVID-19 pandemic in the United States: New daily cases

 Number of new daily cases, with a 21-day centered moving average:

 Deaths per day

 Number of new daily deaths attributed to COVID-19, with a 21-day centered moving average:

 Weekly all-cause deaths

 Weekly predicted deaths, non-COVID excess, and COVID-related excess deaths in the U.S. based on CDC data as of 10 April 2023 which is "Predicted (weighted)" (rather than tabulated) and commonly takes 60 days to fully collate.
 As such, the data are split and the fields indicated by (*) are not confirmed, including both the 60-day window and any data from the CDC that had numerical inconsistencies (e.g. predicted + excess ≠ observed.)
 Also, key actions and milestones in the progression of the outbreak are annotated, selectively drawn from COVID-19 pandemic in the United States: Timeline.

 Hospitalizations

 Daily hospital and ICU occupancy numbers, as of 3 January 2023:

+Scatterplot showing the relationship between GDP per capita and the COVID-19 case fatality rate for individual countries in 2022.